Foellinger Foundation Inc

 Based on the foundation's stated priorities and grant-making approach, successful applications demonstrate:

-1. Mission Alignment with Independence Continuum The foundation uses the "Independence Continuum" as its evaluation framework, emphasizing movement "from dependence to independence to interdependence."
-Applications should clearly articulate how programs move participants along this continuum.
+1. Mission Alignment with Independence Continuum The foundation uses the "Independence Continuum" as its evaluation framework, emphasising movement "from dependence to independence to interdependence."
+Applications should clearly articulate how programmes move participants along this continuum.

-3. Strong Governance and Results Orientation The foundation supports "mission-driven, well-governed, and results-oriented organizations that are led by adaptive board and key staff members."
-Applications should showcase board engagement, organizational effectiveness, and measurable outcomes.
+3. Strong Governance and Results Orientation The foundation supports "mission-driven, well-governed, and results-oriented organisations that are led by adaptive board and key staff members."
+Applications should showcase board engagement, organisational effectiveness, and measurable outcomes.

-5. Allen County Geographic Focus Organizations must be based in Allen County and serve Allen County residents.
+5. Allen County Geographic Focus Organisations must be based in Allen County and serve Allen County residents.
 This geographic restriction is strictly enforced.

 6. Participation in Foundation Workshops The foundation hosts Q&A workshops before each deadline, and attendance demonstrates commitment and allows applicants to align their proposals with foundation expectations.